aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-tables/joining-and-splitting-tables/_index.md

 The rows from the second table simply need to be shifted to the end of the first table and the container of the second table deleted.
 Below example shows how to combine the rows from two tables into one.

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_tables-CombineRows.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_tables-CombineRows.py" >}}

 ## Split a Table into Two Separate Tables